 Pre-retirement mortality rates were based on the RP-2000 Pre-retirement Mortality Tables projected thirteen years using Projection Scale BB and then projected on a generational basis using the plan actuary's modified 2014 projection scales.
-Post-retirement mortality rates for male service retirements and beneficiaries are based the RP-2000 Combined Healthy Mortality Tables projected one year using Projection Scale AA and two years using the plan actuary's modified 2014 projection scales.
-Post-retirement Mortality Tables projected one year using Projection Scale AA and two years using the plan actuary's modified 2014 projection scales.
-Post-retirement Mortality Tables projected thirteen years using Projection Scale BB and then two years using the plan actuary's modified 2014 projected scales, which was further projected on a generational basis using the plan actuary's modified 2014 scales.
+Post-retirement mortality rates for male service retirements and beneficiaries are based the RP-2000 Combined Healthy Mortality Tables projected one year using Projection Scale AA and two years using the plan actuary's modified 2014 projection scales, which was further projected on a generational basis using the plan actuary's modified 2014 projection Scale BB and then two years using the plan actuary's modified 2014 projected scales, which was further projected on a generational basis using the plan actuary's modified 2014 scales.
 Disability mortality rates were based on special mortality tables used for the period after disability retirement.